Dedenwrg/CKBoost/docs/milestones/Milestone 1 - Follow Ups.md

 ```

 - **Issue**: Protocol timestamp is accurate and validated
-- **Status**: Deferred as only needed in tipping proposal and it is not a critical feature at the moment.
+- **Status**: Deferred as only needed in tipping and it is not a critical feature at the moment.

 ### 3. SSRI Server Error Reporting